Non-standard positional numeral systems: Signed-digit representation

 In some systems, while the base is a positive integer, negative digits are allowed.
 Non-adjacent form is a particular system where the base is b = 2.
 In the balanced ternary system, the base is b = 3, and the numerals have the values −1, 0 and +1 (rather than 0, 1 and 2 as in the standard ternary system, or 1, 2 and 3 as in the bijective ternary system).

 Gray code

 The reflected binary code, also known as the Gray code, is closely related to binary numbers, but some bits are inverted, depending on the parity of the higher order bits.

+Graphical and physical variants

+Cistercian numerals are a decimal positional numeral system, but the positions are not aligned as in common decimal notation; instead, they are attached to the top-right, top-left, bottom-right and bottom-left of a vertical stem, respectively, and thus limited to four in number (so only integers from 0 to 9999 can be represented).
+The system has close similarities to standard positional numeral systems, but may also be compared to e.g. Greek numerals, where different sets of symbols (in fact, Greek letters) are used for the ones, tens, hundreds and thousands, likewise giving an upper limit on the numbers that can be represented.

+Similarly, in computers, e.g. the long integer format is a standard binary system (apart from the sign bit), but it has a limited number of positions, and the physical locations for the representations of the digits may not be aligned.
+In an analog odometer and in an abacus, the decimal digits are aligned but limited in number.

 Bases that are not positive integers

 A few positional systems have been suggested in which the base b is not a positive integer.

 Negative base

 Negative-base systems include negabinary, negaternary and negadecimal, with bases −2, −3, and −10 respectively; in base −b the number of different numerals used is b.
 Due to the properties of negative numbers raised to powers, all integers, positive and negative, can be represented without a sign.